mageplaza/magento-2-reward-points-graphql/README.md

 Magento Reward Points enables you to offer customers a transparent and reasonable point spending system that allows them to purchase products on your store by points.
 It makes the shopping process funnier, and customers can see the real advantages of reward points they’ve earned.

 Customers' earning and spending points can be tracked easily via an advanced report supported by the Mageplaza Report extension.
 The store admin will know if any customer is missing out on their points to immediately give them incentive offers or reward points to earn their interest back.
 Importing and exporting the reward points transaction are also done quickly, saving a lot of time for the store admin.

-Another noticeable feature is that **Magento 2 Reward Points GraphQL is now a part of Mageplaza Reward Points extension that adds GraphQL features.** This supports PWA compatibility.
-With this extension, you can get and push data on the website with GraphQl.

 ## 1. How to install